Barnum Museum

 The Barnum Museum is a museum at 820 Main Street in Bridgeport, Connecticut, United States.
-It has an extensive collection related to P. T. Barnum and the history of Bridgeport, and is housed in a historic building on the National Register of Historic Places.
+It has an extensive collection related to P. T. Barnum and the history of Bridgeport.
+The building in which it is housed was built with funding from Barnum, and initially housed the Barnum Institute of Science and History.
+The building is on the National Register of Historic Places, and was designated a National Historic Landmark for its association with Barnum.

 The building and its exhibits are connected to a portion of Bridgeport Center, a complex of buildings completed in 1989 on the same grounds as the Barnum Museum.

 Construction

 The building was originally contracted for construction by P. T. Barnum himself.
 The funds and land for the building and museum were provided by Barnum to house the work of the Bridgeport Scientific Society and the Fairfield County Historical Society.
 The structure was completed in 1893 and is home to the Barnum Museum today.